 The highlight of the Ganesh Himal Trek –

-- Observe different mixed people of their lifestyle and cultures. view of the amazing landscape.
+- Observe different mixed people of their lifestyles and cultures. view of the amazing landscape of the Himalayas range

 - The spectacular scenery of mountains like Manaslu, Annapurna, Ganesh Himal, Langtang, Him Chuli, Boudha Himal.